Genetic testing

 - you have a newborn baby — a simple blood test can detect some rare genetic conditions

-- there is a condition that is in your family, and you're worried that you or your children will develop it
+- there is a genetic condition in your family, and you're worried that you or your children will develop it

-- you have a child who is severely affected by problems with their growth, their development or their health
+- you have a child who is severely affected by growth, development or health problems

 - you and your partner are related by blood